 “Lilith,” mouthed Dick as he exchanged glances with the winged youth.

-Azrael flew closer.
+Azrael flew closer to him.
 “What should I do?”

-Dick said, “Save her!
-For Lilith!
+“Save her!” cried Dick.
+“For Lilith!
 Reverse the empathic flow!”

 “Raven!
 Turn that darkness within you against Blood!” urged Dick as he smacked a guard off the balcony.